 While we wait for more on Suicide Squad: Kill the Justice League, here's what's been revealed on the game so far.
 This includes all of the latest news and trailers, as well as a look at gameplay.
 As more details come to light, this page will be updated.

-Suicide Squad: Kill the Justice League key facts
+Suicide Squad: Kill the Justice League: cut to the chase

 - What is it?
 A Suicide Squad game from Rocksteady

 - When can I play it?
 February 2, 2024

 - What can I play it on?
 PS5, Xbox Series X|S, and PC

 Suicide Squad: Kill the Justice League release date and platforms

 Suicide Squad: Kill the Justice League releases on February 2, 2024 for PS5, Xbox Series X, Xbox Series S, and PC, following a delay from its 2023 release window.
 The delay came after backlash surrounding a showing of the game at a Sony State of Play event.

 Rocksteady revealed a behind-the-scenes trailer of Suicide Squad: Kill the Justice League during PlayStation's February 2023 State of Play live stream.
 In this trailer, we get to see a more extensive showcase of the individual skills that each character has during the midst of battle, including how this crew will work together and what kind of enemies they will have to face up against.